Plants 101

 – Upcycle old plastic or glass bottles by filling the bottle with water and puncturing the bottle top.
 Make sure the hole is small enough that water will be released slowly, over time.
 Flip your filled bottle upside down and stick the top of the bottle, with the punctured bottle top, deep into your plant’s potting soil.

-3. Forgo the fertilizer
+3. Forgo Fertilizer

 In addition to pruning off any dead, dying, or unhealthy-looking foliage, you can prune off any buds and flowers, which usually require more frequent waterings to stay healthy.